Animal Services - Dog Control

 If you have lost your dog contact Brumley Brae Kennels, Brumley Brae, Elgin, Moray, Tel: 01343 544411.

 The Council has a duty under the Environmental Protection Act 1990 to appoint an officer for dealing with stray dogs found in the area.
-Moray Council currently employs one Animal Services Officers who carries out the duties of 'Dog Warden' as well as other animal health and welfare duties.
+Moray Council currently employs one Animal Services Officer who carries out the duties of 'Dog Warden' as well as other animal health and welfare duties.

 A dog roaming unattended in a public place is deemed to be a stray and he shall seize and detain it.